Metanome/brian2-simulation-webapp/README.md

    Go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 5. **Configure and run simulations:**
-   - Adjust parameters or select a preset.
+   - Adjust parameters or select a preset in the left panel.
    - Click "Run Simulation" to see plots and download data.
+   - Use output options below the results to change plot type or output.

+## File Structure

+- `app.py` — Main Flask application and simulation logic.
+- `templates/index.html` — Main UI (Jinja2 template).
+- `static/style.css` — Stylesheet for the web UI.
+- `static/` — Folder for generated plots and data files.

+## Notes

+- **Temporary files** (plots/data) are auto-cleaned from `static/` after ~10 minutes.
+- **Custom models:** You can enter your own equations, threshold, and reset rules.
+- **Accessibility:** Tooltips and ARIA live regions are included for usability.

 ## Known Issues

 - Large simulations (many neurons or long durations) may take significant time to run and could cause the web interface to become unresponsive.
-- No progress bar or feedback for long-running simulations.
-- No persistent storage: all output files are deleted after 10 minutes.
 - Error messages may be generic for some simulation failures.

 ## Future Features